muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

 Energy *can* become a non-issue.
-Yes.
+Absolutely.
+Yes we can.

 "Hydrogen has always been the answer to our energy needs.
 However, the configuration of global politics post WW1, which was won by oil and